 Researchers from EPIC-India, J-PAL South Asia and EPoD – India, are working with the Gujarat Pollution Control Board to evaluate the impact of India’s first emissions trading market in Surat, Gujarat.
 The project builds on ongoing research aiming to understand the effect of continuous emissions monitoring systems on plant abatement choices, regulatory behaviour and pollution levels.
 This initiative is pioneering in that it tests the use of market-based instruments for industrial pollution regulation for the first time in the history of Indian environmental regulation.

-This project is supported by the MacArthur Foundation, International Initiative for Impact Evaluation, Central Pollution Control Board, Ministry of Environment, Forests and Climate Change and Shakti Sustainable Energy Foundation.
+**EPIC India’ advisory work and impact evaluation activities on this project have been funded by MacArthur Foundation, United States Agency for International Development (USAID), International Initiative for Impact Evaluation, Central Pollution Control Board, Ministry of Environment, Forests and Climate Change and Shakti Sustainable Energy Foundation and we are grateful for their support.